News

 The Indian skipper scored 53 from 84 deliveries in the 1st ODI.

 The Indian women’s cricket team could only put up 214 runs on the board in the first ODI against Australia, but that would be the least of their concerns.
-A Harmanpreet Kaur injury concern has taken centre stage after the Indian skipper did not come out to field in the second innings.
+A Harmanpreet Kaur injury concern took centre stage after the Indian skipper did not come out to field in the second innings.

 The Mumbai Indians (MI) skipper batted well for a composed 53 off 84 deliveries – an innings which comprised of just three boundaries.
 However, wickets kept falling from one end, due to which the 36-year-old was not able to accelerate freely.